TheFAcreator/CSharp-Learning-2/README.md

 ## In the table below are listed all solutions (topics).
 ##### Topics marked with a ⭐ are important and complex C# stuff.
 Topics marked with ⭐⭐⭐ are actual **whole projects** with a practical use.
 Exercises that have (!) in end of their names are *extra exercises* meaning that they are more complex than the other in the topic they are part of.

-###### Important notes: The order of commits isn't equal to the order of exercise creation.
-In order to see the correct solution structure, try loading the solution in your IDE.
+###### Important notes: The order of commits isn't equal to the order of exercise solving.
+The correct order is displayed in the table below.
+In order to see the right solution structure, try loading the solution in your IDE.

 | Topic | Type      | Number of exercises |
 |:----------:|:--------------:|:----------------:|